Richard2926/NLP-Final/models/BERT/README.md

 # Testing the BERT model on new jokes

-If you want to run our existing BERT model on new jokes make sure you have the latest version of pytorch, tensorflow, and huggingface transoformers
+If you want to run our existing BERT model on new jokes make sure you have the latest version of pytorch, tensorflow, and huggingface transformers

 ```
 pip install --upgrade tensorflow